cloud-gov/cg-dashboard/devtools/docker-setup.md

 (even those **not** related to the project), run `./devtools/clean.sh`.
 It also removes the dependencies for Go (i.e. `vendor/`) and Javascript (i.e. `node_modules/`).

+If you want to suspend PCFDev (keep all the data), run: `cf dev suspend`

+If you want to destroy your PCDev deployment, run: `cf dev destroy`

 ## Side Effects